mantidproject/mantid/docs/source/release/v4.3.0/diffraction.rst

 ------------------

 - A bug has been fixed that prevented unicode strings being given as a lim file directory in polaris create_total_scattering_pdf merging banks.
+- A bug has been fixed that caused empty runs to be subtracted twice when specifying `sample_empty` in `Polaris.focus`.

 Engineering Diffraction
 -----------------------